 It is the study of production, properties of the ionic state of matter.

 It is the study of the internal structure of the earth.

-The classical physics is mostly related to energy and matter which are considered as different entities.
-Main branches of classical physics are Acoustics, optics, classical mechanics and electromagnetic.
+Classical physics is mostly related to energy and matter which are considered as different entities.
+The main branches of classical physics are Acoustics, optics, classical mechanics, and electromagnetic.

 Major subtopics of classical physics

 - Classical mechanics

 - Quantum mechanics